Presentation of the programme

 Training of FUSE Bullying

-Teachers implement programme in their schools classrooms
+Teachers deliver the programme in their school classrooms

-Completion Survey by students, teachers and parents.
+Completion Survey by students and teachers

 Research Design and Phases Explained

 The aim of this research is to test the efficacy of our 5 Step Intervention Programme.
 FUSE has designed a programme that combines a Whole School Approach (O Higgins: 2008) with a 5 Step Programme (Darley and Latane: 1970) whose goal is to educate students in how to respond to bullying and by which students, teachers and parents will have acquired the necessary skills to report bullying.

 This programme is innovative, research-based, and has been enriched by the expertise and experience of the staff at the National Anti-Bullying Centre (ABC).

 For this particular programme FUSE has ensured that both programmes and research includes all the feedback that teachers, parents\guardians, students have provided from previous FUSE and ABC research.
 Because the 5 Step Programme is an improved version of previous programmes, we need to test it: that is, we need to conduct research to validate its efficacy.

 As such, the project and the research have the following research phases:

 The first phase is participation from schools at primary and secondary level.
 Our school participation rate is high, but we always welcome all Irish schools to contact and participate in our programme and the research of our programme.
 If you want your school to participate, please contact us.

 As of today, there are 42 DEIS schools linked to the DCU Access programme for Primary who have been contacted, while for Post-Primary FUSE we have a total of 730 secondary schools on our agenda.